Gawad-B/Automatic-Timetable-Generator/README.md

 ### Role-Based Assignment System

-The system enforces instructor role-based assignments with intelligent fallbacks:
+The system enforces **strict role-based assignment** to maintain academic standards:

-1. **Strict Enforcement** (Priority 1):
+1. **Hard Constraints** (Never Violated):
-   - Professors are assigned to lecture sessions
+   - **Professors**: Assigned to Lecture sessions ONLY
-   - Assistant Professors are assigned to lab sessions
+   - **Assistant Professors**: Assigned to Lab and Section sessions ONLY
-   - All other constraints (qualifications, room types, preferences) are respected
+   - Role mismatches are completely prevented during domain generation
+   - No fallback mechanism exists for role violations

+2. **Room Type Matching** (Strictly Enforced):
+   - **Lecture sessions**: Must use Lecture-type rooms (typically R-series)
+   - **Lab sessions**: Must use Lab-type rooms (typically L-series)
+   - **Section sessions**: Must use Section-type rooms (typically S-series)
+   - Room type mismatches for Lecture/Section sessions are prevented

-2. **Progressive Fallbacks** (Priority 2-4):
+3. **Progressive Fallbacks** (For Other Constraints):
-   - If strict enforcement fails, the system progressively relaxes constraints:
+   - If qualification/room constraints fail, the system has fallbacks:
      - Allow unqualified instructors (if needed)
-     - Allow room type mismatches (if needed)
+     - Allow room type mismatches for Labs (if needed)
-     - Allow role mismatches (as last resort)

-3. **Diagnostic Tracking**:
-   - The system tracks which fallbacks were used for each assignment
-   - Rejection reasons are logged for debugging purposes
+   - **Note**: Role constraints are NEVER relaxed

+4. **Smart Section Assignment**:
+   - **Years 1-2**: Courses assigned to any section of the same year
+   - **Years 3-4**: Courses assigned to sections matching both year AND department
+     - Example: "AID321" → "3/AID/1", "3/AID/2", etc.
+     - Example: "CNC401" → "4/CNC/1", "4/CNC/2", etc.

-This ensures the best possible timetable while maintaining role appropriateness wherever feasible.
+This ensures role-appropriate teaching assignments while maintaining flexibility for other constraints.

 ## 🌐 Web Interface